top of page

 The World is a Continually Emerging Interplay of Networks that Feed Back into Each Other

-From ecosystems to climate, societies, economies, marriages, and human minds, we exist in and are the creations of mutually modifying networks.
+From ecosystems to climate, societies, economies, marriages, and human minds, we exist in and are the creations of mutually modifying feedback-driven networks.
 The world is an on-going, disproportionally emergent, often purposeful becoming.
 Its order and disorder are continually changing despite seeming continuities.
-Most profoundly, much of the order arises from the disorderly aspects of these massively complex feed back relationships.
+Most profoundly, much of the order arises from the disorderly aspects of these massively complex feedback relationships.
+Underlying disorder is fundamental to the emergence of more complex self-organization.
+Deterministic causation is fundamental to all this, but emergent self-organization is not fully explainable in such terms.

 hurricane-from-space.png